This guide- all about going vegan for beginners, is written by both a vegan identifying dietitian!

 There is only so much we can and cannot do based on the financial resources and the power available to us.

-However, unlike many other financially expensive choices, choosing a plant based diet alone can be a cost effective eco friendly intervention.
+However, unlike many other financially expensive choices, choosing a plant based diet alone can be a cost effective and eco friendly intervention.

 How big?
 Well, one popular 2018 study published in the Science suggests that moving to a diet that excludes animal products could reduce land use by 76% and green house gas emissions by 49% (2)!